nodejs/node/doc/api/diagnostics_channel.md

 ### TracingChannel Channels

-A TracingChannel is a collection of several channels representing specific points in the execution lifecycle of a single traceable action.
-The behaviour is split into five channels consisting of `start`, `end`, `asyncStart`, `asyncEnd`, and `error`.
+A TracingChannel is a collection of several diagnostics\_channels representing specific points in the execution lifecycle of a single traceable action.
+The behaviour is split into five diagnostics\_channels consisting of `start`, `end`, `asyncStart`, `asyncEnd`, and `error`.
 A single traceable action will share the same event object between all events, this can be helpful for managing correlation through a weakmap.

 These event objects will be extended with `result` or `error` values when the task "completes".
 In the case of a synchronous task the `result` will be